NeonJing/Gears/README.md

     ```

 This code allows us to leverage AI-driven feedback generation to evaluate the relevance of feedback to student documentation.
 The generated feedback is saved to a CSV file for further analysis.
+***
+## GPT.py

+This Python file uses OpenAI's GPT model to evaluate the relevance of the feedback text to a given document.
+You can use this model to automatically mark whether feedback text is relevant to a document.

+## steps

+1. **Prepare data**: In the Python file, you need to prepare two texts, one is document (doc) and the other is feedback (feedback).
+Make sure you have set up an API key.

+2. **Configure API key**: In the Python file, replace `api_key` with your own OpenAI API key.

+3. **Run the model**: Pass the document and feedback to the GPT model by calling the `get_completion` function to obtain the evaluation result.
+The input data is defined in `prompt`.

+4. **Process output**: Use the `process_output` function to parse the output of GPT into feedback text and labels.

+5. **Save results to CSV file**: Specify the path to the output CSV file (`output_csv_file`), then use the `save_feedback_and_labels_to_csv` function to save the feedback text and labels to the CSV file.

+6. **Evaluation Results**: Open the CSV file and you will see that each feedback text is marked as relevant (1) or irrelevant (0).
+This can help you better understand the relevance of the feedback text to the document.

+## data-prepare.py

+This Python file is used to modify the column names of the CSV file.
+You can use this file to change the column names in the CSV file, then save the modified data as a new CSV file.

+## steps

+1. **Prepare data**: In the Python file, you need to specify the path to the input CSV file (`input_file_path`) and the path to the output CSV file to save (`output_file_path`).

+2. **Modify column names**: By calling the `modify_column_names` function, pass the path of the input CSV file and the path of the output CSV file to the function.
+Inside the function, modify the column name to the specified name.
+In this example, change the `document` column name to `prompt` and the `summary` column name to `completion`.

+3. **Run Script**: Runs the Python script, which will read the input CSV file, modify the column names, and then save the modified data as a new CSV file.

+4. **Check Results**: After the script runs, you will find the modified CSV file in the output CSV file path.
+You can open this file to check if the column names have been modified successfully.

 ## TODO List